NotAnAPI/ReKact/README.md

+### CLI Usage
+The Core can extract kact from CLI arguments, Clipboard and kact.txt file within the application folder.
+However, the priority is as follow:
+1. CLI argument (example: `ReKact.exe <kact>`)
+2. Clipboard
+3. kact.txt

 ###  Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help by submitting an issue to the [GitHub Repository](https://github.com/notanapi/ReKact "GitHub Repository").
+If you find a bug in the source code or a mistake in the documentation, you can help by submitting an issue to the [GitHub Repository](https://github.com/NotAnAPI/ReKact "GitHub Repository").
 Even better you can submit a Pull Request with a fix.

 When submitting an issue please include the following information:
 - A description of the issue